 The base for dry onion soup, sometimes called French Onion Soup Mix, is fairly basic.
 Made with simple ingredients found in your spice cabinet or easily at your local grocery store.

 - Dry onion flakes – It wouldn’t be onion soup without some onion, right?
-The flakes are important to add a little texture.
+The flakes are important to add texture.

 - Powdered beef bouillon – Because this is a dry mix and we need it to be shelf stable, we need beef bouillon granules, not bouillon paste.